Start Your Own Website

 Trade Aid — Food, chocolate, homewares, clothing accessories, toys, crafts, soap and more – an NZ not-for-profit organisation who supports small farmers and artisans under strong fair trade principles.

 Tearfund Gift For Life — Instead of buying a gift for someone, buy a gift for someone in need in a developing country on behalf of them.
-You could pick a chicken, or medical supplies, or stopping trafficking or more.
+You could pick a chicken, medical supplies, stopping trafficking or more.
 Gifts with a real purpose.